Braves vs. Marlins Player Props Betting Odds

 Soler Stats

-- Jorge Soler has recorded 21 hits with eight doubles, five home runs and 11 walks.
-He has driven in 10 runs.
+- Jorge Soler has 21 hits with eight doubles, five home runs, 11 walks and 10 RBI.

 Soler Recent Games